JadeMatrix/SHOW/examples/README.md

 clang++ -std=c++11 -I ../src ../examples/$NAME.cpp -o $NAME
 ```

+Each of these servers can be tested from a second terminal window.

 # `hello_world`

 The most basic server possible — returns *200 OK* with a plaintext "Hello World" message for every request.
 You can test this server either with `curl`: